 5. Test Refrigerant Detection System (RDS).
-See "A2L leak detection sensor and board troubleshooting and diagnostics" on page 63.
+See "A2L Leak Detection Sensor and Board Troubleshooting and Diagnostics" on page 83.
 For full details on the mitigation modes and sequence of operation please refer to the literature for the unit controller and A2L mitigation control board.

-Post-Installation Checklist
+Post Installation Checklist

-- Unit securely fastened to wall sleeve - Electrical hook-up complete; power, control, wall thermostat (if applicable) in accordance with unit wiring diagram(s) - Air filter clean and in place - All access and end panels in place and protective covering removed - No debris, dust, dirt, or obstructions exist in front of the return air intake grille at the floor - All installation work has been completed in accordance with applicable local, state and national codes - Unit square and level and running smoothly and quietly - Refrigerant Detection System for refrigerant leak mitigation has been tested - No air infiltration - Paint nicks and scratches touched up (as required) - Access space provided for maintenance, service and unit removal - Shipping carton replaced over unit for protection (as required) - Owner or maintenance personnel provided with a copy of this manual and other manuals/documents shipped with the unit - Owner or maintenance personnel instructed on proper operation and maintenance
+- □ Unit is securely fastened to wall sleeve. - Electrical hook-up is complete; power, control, wall thermostat (if applicable) in accordance with unit wiring diagram(s). - □ Air filter is clean and in place. - All access and end panels in place and protective covering has been removed. - □ No debris, dust, dirt, or obstructions exist in front of the return air intake grille at the floor. - □ All installation work has been completed in accordance with applicable local, state and national codes. - □ Unit is square and level and is running smoothly and quietly. - Refrigerant Detection System for refrigerant leak mitigation has been tested. - □ No air infiltration has been detected. - Paint nicks and scratches have been touched up (as required). - Access space is provided for maintenance, service and unit removal. - Shipping carton replaced over unit for protection (as required). - Owner or maintenance personnel provided with a copy of this manual and other manuals/documents shipped with the unit. - Owner or maintenance personnel instructed on proper unit operation and maintenance.